dwyl/blog/README.md

 Many reasons, mainly so that the blog has diversity in its content that reflects the diversity of the organisation.
 The blog isn't just for employees, it should expand to anyone in the dwyl community (and even outside of it - guest posts) who wishes to post, but for now we just need to get some posts up to get it started.

-# Is there a tone we would like them to follow?
+# Is there a tone we would like people to follow?

 No, we can iterate and decide on this later by testing and seeing what works